CTSecUK/Syskron-Security-CTF-2020/Write-ups/Leak audit.md

 +---------------+
 1 row in set (0.000 sec)
 ```
-So now we have teh first part of our flag, next we need look for "**duplicate passwords**"... we can do this with the below SQL query;
+So now we have the first part of our flag, next we need look for "**duplicate passwords**".
+We can do this with the below SQL query;

 ```sql
 MariaDB [leak_audit]> SELECT password, COUNT(password) FROM personal GROUP BY password HAVING COUNT(password) > 1;